-A nutritionist is a person who has studied how the body works and how the body uses nutrients to function and to repair itself.
+A nutritionist is a person who has studied how the body works and how the body uses nutrients to function and to build health.
 This is called Functional Medicine.

 When confronted with the problem of insomnia, a nutritionist will find out why the body isn’t sleeping, and correct it with natural supplements.

 Is it the adrenals?
 What nutritional support will strengthen and support the adrenal?
 Is it the liver?
 (This is very often the problem especially if you fall asleep, wake up and cannot get back to sleep) Does the liver need nutritional help to function correctly?
 The liver has a big job to do and has to metabolize a great many things including hormones, sugar, etc. etc. It very often needs support.

 There are many reasons a person might not be able to sleep naturally, and figuring out why and getting the actual cause of the problem fixed will get the person back on track and enjoying a natural relaxing sleep.

 This is one example of a health challenge and the different approaches, there are so many more.